Morris Alexander

-Morris Alexander (מארים אַלעקסאנדער; 4 December 1877 – 24 January 1946) was a South African lawyer and politician who was a leading figure of Cape Town's Jewish community.
+Morris Alexander (מאָריס אַלעקסאנדער; 4 December 1877 – 24 January 1946) was a South African lawyer and politician who was a leading figure of Cape Town's Jewish community.
 He is best known for his successful campaign to have Yiddish recognized as a European language by colonial authorities, allowing thousands of Jews to immigrate to South Africa.
 A prominent liberal, Alexander served in the South African House of Assembly from 1910 until his death in 1946.

 Biography

 Early life and education

 Morris Alexander was born on 4 December 1877, in Znin, then part of the Kingdom of Prussia in the German Empire.
 He was the eldest of seven children of Abraham Alexander and Flora Lewin.
 His family were German Jews; they moved to the South Africa in 1881.
 He interrupted his private education in Cape Town in 1891 to financially support his parents in Johannesburg, taking jobs first as a clerk for the National Bank and then as an employee of the Cape Colony rail service.

 Alexander enrolled at South African College in 1893, receiving a Bachelor of Arts degree in 1897.
 He then attended St John's College, Cambridge, receiving a Bachelor of Laws degree in 1900.
 He was called to the bar in June of that year and began a law practice in Cape Town on 15 November 1900.
 Alexander would be appointed King's Counsel in 1919, and at some point taught law at Diocesan College.